 The Differences Between a HELOC and a Home Equity Loan

-There are 4 major differences between Home Equity Line of Credit (HELOC) and a Home Equity Loan you should be aware of.
+There are 4 major differences between a Home Equity Line of Credit (HELOC) and a Home Equity Loan that you should be aware of.
 While both use your home as collateral to borrow funds that you can use however you wish, there are key differences in the loan terms, interest rates, how you access those funds, as well as how repayment works.

 - Home Equity Loans are disbursed in a lump sum, but with a HELOC you can access and withdraw the funds as needed.

-- A typical Home Equity Loan term is 60 months while a HELOC has a 10 year draw period and each advance is repaid over 15 years.
+- A typical Home Equity Loan term is 60 months while a HELOC has a 10-year draw period and each advance is repaid over 15 years.

 - Home Equity Loans normally have fixed interest rates.
-HELOCs traditionally have variable interest rates – however, more banks are beginning to offer fixed rate options.
+HELOCs traditionally have variable interest rates – however, more banks are beginning to offer fixed-rate options.